bxdoan/bxdoan/README.md

 <div align="center">

-> The person who says it cannot be done should not interrupt the person who is doing it.
+> If you wanna make people dream, you’ve gotta start by believing in that dream yourself!

-> — Chinese Proverb —
+> — Seiya Kanie —

 </div>